You can configure Skaffold with the Skaffold configuration file,

 uri and the

 Every execution of a remote module resets the cached repo to the referenced ref.
-The default ref is master.
-If master is not defined then it defaults to main.
+The default ref is

 The remote config gets treated like a local config after substituting the path with the actual path in the cache directory.